MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/new-place.md

 * A room or workspace should have a parent floor. _(optional in the cmdlet, but without this parameter set, Places experiences will be very limited)_
 * A floor must have a parent building. _(required)_

-Once the ParentId has been set on a room or workspace, legacy room/workspace properties that are actually about the floor (e.g., floor number) or about the building (e.g., address and location information) will be read-only for that room/workspace using Set-PlaceV3.
+Once the ParentId has been set on a room or workspace, legacy room/workspace properties that are actually about the floor (such as floor number) or about the building (such as address and location information) will be read-only for that room/workspace using Set-PlaceV3.
 The same properties can be updated by updating the Floor or Building directly using Set-PlaceV3.

 |Attribute|Description|
 | -------- | -------- |